-Welcome to Northland Regional Council's Draft Annual Plan 2010-2011.
+Welcome to Northland Regional Council's Annual Plan 2010-2011.

-The main purpose of the Annual Plan is to provide updated financial information on the budget and rates for the 2010-2011 year, and to offer you, the community the opportunity to help determine where and how the budget is spent.
+The main purpose of the Annual Plan is to provide updated financial information on the budget and rates for the 2010-2011 year.

 The Annual Plan 2010-2011 supports the Council's Long Term Council Community Plan (known as the Northland Community Plan 2009-2019) and focuses on identifying any changes or additions, rather than repeating the detailed information contained in the Community Plan.
 The next Long Term Council Community Plan will be released in April 2012 and will cover the period 2012-2022.